 IN-PERSON EVENTS

-We will bring together the key insights and learnings from the dialogue series, exploring how governance can play a key role in addressing vulnerabilities to climate impacts and enhancing climate resilience capabilities.
+We will combine the key insights and lessons from the dialogue series, exploring how governance can play a key role in addressing vulnerabilities to climate impacts and enhancing climate resilience capabilities.